exercism/r/exercises/concept/elyses-enchantments/.docs/hints.md

 ## 5. Remove the top card from the stack

-- You need to remove an element at the end of a `vector`.
+- You need to remove an element again, but this time at the end of a `vector`.
 - The `length` function might be useful here.

 ## 6. Insert a card at the bottom of the stack